Dinodnavirus

 Dinodnavirus is a genus of viruses that infect dinoflagellates.
 This genus belongs to the clade of nucleocytoplasmic large DNA viruses.
-The only species in the genus is Heterocapsa circularisquama DNA virus 01.
+The only species in the genus is Heterocapsa circularisquama DNA virus 01 (Dinodnavirus heterocapsae).

 Name

 The order name, Dinodnavirales, is a combination of Dino, from host dinoflagellate and dna, from its DNA genome.

 Virology

 The virus has an icosahedral capsid 180–210 nanometers in diameter.

 The genome is a single molecule of double stranded DNA of about 356-kilobases.

 It infects the dinoflagellate Heterocapsa circularisquama.

 During replication virions emerge from a specific cytoplasm compartment – the 'viroplasm' – which is created by the virus.

 Taxonomy

 DNA studies have shown that the genus belongs in the family Asfarviridae.